I love stewed beans.

 I like the blend of tomatoes, onions and pepper to have more onions than anything else.
 This lets the taste of the beans shine through.
 In my humble opinion.

-Don’t salt the beans till the second step or it’ll harden before it’s cooked and also take a long time to become soft.
+Don’t salt the beans till the second step or it’ll harden prematurely, before it’s fully cooked – and also take a long time to become soft.

 Step 1 – Boil Beans

-Put beans in a large pot, cover with water, an each about the level of beans.
+Put beans in a large pot, cover with water, an inch above the level of beans.
 Bring to the boil, then turn down heat and let cook on medium to low heat for up to an hour, until the beans are soft yet hold their shape.
 Top up with water, if required.

 Remove from the heat and drain the liquid away.